RibbonCommunications/webrtc-anonymous-js-sdk/tutorials/Get Started.md

 After you've created your instance of the SDK, you can begin playing around with it to learn its functionality and see how it fits in your application.
 The API reference documentation will help to explain the details of the available features.

-The examples that follow will assume that you are using bundling and that the Kandy library is accessible from the <i>/node_modules/<i> folder and therefore required to be accessed by the name `@kandy-io/callme-sdk` only.
+The examples that follow will assume that you are using bundling and that the WebRTC Anonymous JS SDK library is accessible from the <i>/node_modules/<i> folder and therefore required to be accessed by the name `@kandy-io/callme-sdk` only.

 ## Configurations